 There was no time for praise, or discussion at dinner.
 There was too much going on.
 Mum fights a daily battle to keep going.
 She amazes me with her resilience and bravery: how does she manage to keep her spirits up?
 She and my dad sat and smiled through the chaotic dinner.
 They were clearly delighted to be surrounded by the family and the future in laws.
 Dad is nearly 80, but copes wonderfully and always has a brave face despite his fears and concerns.

 He has himself become something of a “mini celebrity” recently.
-The photograph of him running with Sir Jimmy Savile (below) has appeared in a number of local newspapers, submitted by others who were also in the picture.
 He smiled when everyone teased him at dinner about being famous.
 I told the future in-laws about his brilliant marathon running career (Dad has run more than 50 marathons in his time) and they were clearly impressed.

 The conversation turned to my hobby of going to spinning classes at the local gym.
 I told them my favourite lesson of the week was coming up on Sunday morning, with an instructor who is also trained in Thai boxing and gets the class cycling faster, harder and reaching higher levels than the rest.
 He is fantastic.

 It’s funny how coincidences happen.
 As I was leaving the spinning class on Sunday, I thanked the instructor.
 Out of the blue he asked me how my father was.
-I have no idea how he knew the connection, perhaps he saw him in the Jimmy Savile photos in the press.
+I have no idea how he knew the connection.
 Anyhow it turns out that 20 years ago, when a youngster he used to wash dad’s car.
 He lived with his mum behind the local pizza restaurant, and he recalled dad being “a real gentleman”.
 He said some great things about Dad and asked me to pass on his best wishes, although he thought that Dad would probably have forgotten him.

 Forgotten him?
 Dad remembered him in a flash.
 “Nice lad”, he said.
 “They had it tough.
 He lost his father quite young.
 Very nice lad.”
 He said nothing more and didn’t need to.
 My dad is a very decent man.